RNDMJUNKLLC/rndmdevelopment/NEW-FEATURES-SUMMARY.md

-ca# 🎉 New Features Added: About Page & User Accounts
+# 🎉 New Features Added: About Page & User Accounts

 ## ✅ **What's New:**